 7. Finish Strong

-Schedule a specific time where you and the other person will meet to review the actions both of you have taken, their impact, and what comes next.
+Schedule a specific time when you and the other person will meet to review the actions both of you have taken, their impact, and what comes next.
 This is a critical step that prevents this particular dramatic situation from happening again.
 Don’t waste this conversation.
 If you do the drama will be back before you know it.
 Finish strong.

 Other articles you may enjoy:

-When you use these seven steps, you’ll prevent unnecessary drama.
+When you use these seven steps, you’ll prevent unnecessary workplace drama.
 Your team will have the tools to deal with problems productively.
 For team members with a more drama-loving personality, walking them through steps 3 – 7 will guide them to more productive behaviors.